jonatanmv/sisnet/README.md

 - IP address of the SISNeT Data Server
 - Port to which you connect
-- Login information (username/password)
+- User Login information (username/password)

-# REFERENCES
+# References

 Don't be lazy ...
 Read them all!